tobybenjaminclark/mema/docbank/mema_technical_documentation.md

 <br>

-# Text-To-Speech

 # Facial Recognition
 **MeMa's Facial Recognition** uses the **[cv2](https://pypi.org/project/opencv-python/)** and **[face_recognition](https://pypi.org/project/face-recognition/)** library.
 The facial-recognition code was built upon  [this example](https://github.com/ageitgey/face_recognition/blob/master/examples/facerec_from_webcam_faster.py).

 # Text-to-Speech
 **MeMa's Text to Speech** uses the [gTTS (Google Text To Speech)](https://pypi.org/project/gTTS/) Library, The module provides functions to generate speech from input text and play it aloud using the [playsound](https://pypi.org/project/playsound/) library.
 The TTS is played asynchronously on a separate thread to allow concurrent execution of other parts of the program.

-It uses  to generate the spoken text and then

 ### Text-To-Speech Functional Interface